gear-tech/sails/js/README.md

 ```

 ### Encode payload
-Use `sails.functions.FunctionName.encodePayload` method of the function object to encode the payload for the specific function.
+Use `sails.services.ServiceName.functions.FunctionName.encodePayload` method of the function object to encode the payload for the specific function.
 The bytes returned by this method can be used to send the message to the program.

 ```javascript
 const payload = sails.functions.SomeFunction.encodePayload(arg1, arg2);